 The Razer Blade 15 is special in that it features an optional OLED display rather than a traditional LCD.
 With deep, inky blacks and punchy, vibrant colors, it looks incredible, and with its 4K resolution equating to a pixel density of 282 ppi, it's super-sharp – perfect for editing your UHD content on.

-With its hugely fast Nvidia GeForce RTX 2080 Super graphics card, it’s up to the task when it comes to even the most demanding projects, and when you consider how many ports this thing has – three USB-A ports, one USB-C, one HDMI 2.0b port, a Thunderbolt 3 port, and a headphone jack, it’s versatile too.
+With a hugely fast Nvidia GeForce graphics card under the hood, it’s up to the task when it comes to even the most demanding projects, and when you consider how many ports this thing has – three USB-A ports, two Thunderbolt/USB-C, one HDMI 2.1 port, and a headphone jack - it’s versatile too.
 If you opt for the base version, you even get an Ethernet port for fast, wired internet, while the Advanced models trades this for a useful SD card reader instead.

-The Razer Blade 15 can be specced with a fast 256GB or 512GB SSD for storage, and the Advanced model can even be had with a 1TB SSD.
+The Razer Blade 15 comes with a 512GB or 1TB SSD for storage, and the Advanced model can even be optioned with a 2TB SSD.
 A lightweight sub-2.2kg design and sleek finish set the Blade apart externally.

-Asus' ROG (Republic Of Gamers) laptops have historically been big beats designed for ultimate power at the expense of portability.
+Asus' ROG (Republic Of Gamers) laptops have historically been big beasts designed for ultimate power at the expense of portability.
 But not with the ROG Zephyrus G15.
-This relatively svelte machine measures 36 x 25.2 x 1.99cm and weighs just 2.1kg, which is impressive given the power lurking within.
+This relatively svelte machine measures 36 x 25.2 x 1.99cm and weighs just 1.9kg, which is impressive given the power lurking within.

-But the standout feature here is the 15.6-inch FullHD 1920 x 1080 display.
-Its 240Hz refresh rate will make video and games play silky-smooth, while IPS display tech enables wide 178 x 178° viewing angles and 100% sRGB coverage for consistent color and contrast.
+But the standout feature here is the 15.6-inch WQHD 2560 x 1440 display.
+Its 165Hz refresh rate will make video and games play silky-smooth, while IPS display tech enables wide 178 x 178° viewing angles and an impressive 100% DCI-P3 color space coverage.

-We reckon the slightly older - but still current - 16-inch MacBook Pro is better suited for serious video work.
-It can be specced with anything up to a 9th generation, octa-core Intel Core i i9 processor, a whopping 64GB of RAM and Radeon Pro 5500M graphics.
+But until we can fully review an M1 Pro or M1 Max, the older 2019 16-inch MacBook Pro just hangs on as our top pick for the best MacBook for serious video work.
+It can be specced with anything up to a 9th generation, octa-core Intel Core i9 processor, a whopping 64GB of RAM and Radeon Pro 5500M graphics.
 But even an entry-level 16-inch MacBook Pro should keep you going whether you’re working through large edits or complex After Effects projects.

 The MacBook’s context sensitivity is what really sets it apart though.
 For example, the Touch Bar, a touch-sensitive horizontal screen above the keyboard, changes depending on what app you’re using.
 In Premiere Pro, for example, it presents quick options to scrub through footage, showcase keyboards and more.